Campus Improvement Plan

 Title I:

-Strategy 3: Teachers, administration, and staff will develop an understanding of the PLC framework and continue participation in professional development in the areas of teaching, learning, and leadership for results.
-The PLC will focus on designing and delivering effective instruction through backwards planning and targeted tiered instruction.
+Strategy 3: Teachers, administrators, and staff will deepen their understanding of the Professional Learning Community (PLC) framework by actively participating in ongoing professional development focused on effective teaching, learning, and leadership for results.
+The PLC will emphasize designing and delivering high-impact instruction using backwards planning and targeted tiered interventions.

 Staff Responsible for Monitoring: Administrators